lealceldeiro/gems/BuildingMicroservices/README.md

 For each service:

 - Inbound response time should be tracked at a bare minimum.
-Once that's done, a follow with error rates must be done and then application-level metrics should be impemented.
+Once that's done, a follow with error rates must be done and then application-level metrics should be implemented.
 - The health of all downstream responses should be tracked at a bare minimum, including the response time of downstream calls, and at best tracking error rates.
 Libraries like Hystrix can help here.
 - How and where metrics are collected should be standardized.
 - Logs should be stored in a standard location and in a standard format if possible.
 Aggregation is a pain if every service uses a different layout!